-The impact of the Project on indirect and induced employment levels and procurement of goods, during the construction and decommissioning phases, is summarized in Table 7-81 Increase in direct employment levels - Impact Assessment employment, and Project procurement Type of Impact Inc direct Positive Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Regional to national Project procurement is expected to involve national, regional, as well as local companies.
+The impact of the Project on indirect and induced employment levels and procurement of goods, during the construction and decommissioning phases, is summarized in Table 7-81 Increase in direct employment levels - Impact Assessment

+Type of Impact Indirect Positive Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Regional to national Project procurement is expected to involve national, regional, as well as local companies.
 At the same time, the local community will experience boost in their economy associated with indirect and induced employment in service and supply sectors.
 Duration Medium term Most of the workers influx and Project's procurement will occur during construction stage.
 Scale Medium to high The scale of the impact will depend on number of factors.
 In case there is no workers accommodation camp provided, the impact is expected to be of medium scale.
 Similarly, the procurement of goods will have a medium to high scale, depending on the number of goods sourced from local and regional companies.
 Frequency Constant The local and regional procurement of goods is expected to mostly take place at the beginning of construction works (and during the pre-construction phase), however the impact on direct and indirect employment will be constant, as workers will benefit from services available locally throughout the construction stage.
-Magnitude Medium Sensitivity/Vulnerabili ity/Importance of the Resource/Receptor impact on local society's economy and spending.
+1 Magnitude www.erm.com Version: 03

-Table 7-82 Impact Assessment: Economic benefits of indirect and induced alayment and Draiget progurement
+Table 7-82 Impact Assessment: Economic benefits of indirect and induced employment, and Project procurement

-High There is a high unemployment level in the direct Social AoI, therefore any additional income will have a strong
+There is a high unemployment level in the direct Social AoI, therefore any additional income will have a strong impact on local society's economy and spending.